Why more and more people are looking for modern small farmhouse plans?

 This empty-nesters dream home is easy to build and maintain, while it offers spacious living with 2 bedrooms, 2 bathrooms, 1394 sq.ft. and a 2-car garage (which can be also a woodworking/craft area if you downsize to just one car).
 All main floor bedrooms and 2 cozy porches (on front and back – wheelchair accessible) offer comfortable living on a budget.

 This is one of the most adorable farmhouse-style floorplans with screened porch connected to the dining area and the downstairs bedroom via French doors.
-Main floor bedroom with a spacious bath and walk-in closet gives this floor plan a luxurious feel.
+The main floor bedroom with a spacious bath and walk-in closet gives this floor plan a luxurious feel.

 A spacious veranda (8 feet deep) wrapped around the living room that is connected to the kitchen, plenty of storage, and the loft make this plan one of the best around for simple farmhouse living on the budget.